svetzal/blog-content/posts/2021/snapmaker_pencil_tray.md

 _This one is carved from African Padauk, a beautifully coloured medium hard wood with lots of character._

 ![](images/snapmaker/Pastedimage20211213085500.png)
-_At first when I posed pictures, people had no idea what this was!
+_At first when I posted pictures, people had no idea what this was!
 So I took another picture to illustrate..._

 Please bear with me through this article, I am early enough on this journey that I remember what it was like to just sit there scratching my head trying to figure out how I could even start, or trying to interpret something someone was telling me.

-I know this post is really, really long.
+So I wrote, a lot, and I know this post is really, really long.

 My hope is that, if you're a beginner, this will give you a sense of all this so that you're more confident on your own learning journey.
 You'll break things and make mistakes, like I did, but keep at it!
 Your confidence will build, you'll learn a million things, and you'll open up a whole new world of making as you do!